-Benefit Description You pay Outpatient hospital or ambulatory surgical center High Option Standard Option Operating, recovery, and other treatment rooms Nothing Nothing after deductible Prescribed drugs and medicines Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
+Benefit Description You pay Inpatient hospital (cont.)
+High Option Standard Option Note: We cover hospital services and supplies related to dental procedures when necessitated by non-dental physical impairment.
+We do not cover the dental procedure.
+20% of Plan allowance 20% of Plan allowance Not covered: Custodial care Non-covered facilities, such as nursing homes, schools Personal comfort items, such as telephone, television, barber services, guest meals and beds Private nursing care All charges All charges Outpatient hospital or ambulatory surgical center High Option Standard Option Operating, recovery, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
 We do not cover the dental procedures.
-Not covered: Blood and blood derivatives not replaced by the member All charges All charges Extended care benefits/Skilled nursing care facility benefits High Option Standard Option Extended care benefit: Nothing Nothing after deductible The Plan provides a comprehensive range of benefits when full-time skilled nursing care is necessary and confinement in a skilled nursing facility is medically appropriate as determined by a Plan doctor.
-The Plan pays for up to 730 days each continuous period of confinement or for successive periods separated by less than 60 days.
-This 730-day period will be reduced by two days for every inpatient hospital day prior to or during an admission to a skilled nursing facility.
-A new period of 730 days will begin after at least 60 days have elapsed from the last date of discharge.
-You pay nothing.
-All necessary services are covered, including: • bed, board and general nursing care • drugs, biologicals, supplies and equipment ordinarily provided or arranged by the skilled nursing facility when prescribed by a Plan doctor.
-Not covered: custodial care All charges All charges
+Note: Copayment does not apply to diagnostic laboratory tests drawn in an office setting and sent to an outpatient facility.
+20% of Plan allowance 20% of Plan allowance Not covered: Blood and blood derivatives not replaced by the member All charges All charges Extended care benefits/Skilled nursing care facility benefits High Option Standard Option Extended care benefit: We cover a comprehensive range of benefits up to 62 days per calendar year when full-time skilled nursing is necessary and confinement is a skilled nursing facility is medically appropriate as determined by a Plan doctor and approved by the Plan.
+10% of Plan allowance 20% of Plan allowance Not covered: Custodial care All charges All charges

-Benefit Description You pay Hospice care High Option Standard Option Supportive and palliative care for a terminally ill member is covered in the home or hospice facility.
-Services include inpatient and outpatient care, and family counseling; those services, which are provided under the direction of a Plan, doctor who certified that the patient is in the terminal stages of illness, with the life expectancy of approximately six months or less.
-This benefit is limited to 210 days per member per lifetime.
-Nothing Nothing after deductible Not covered: Independent nursing, homemaker services All charges All charges Ambulance High Option Standard Option Local professional ambulance service when medically appropriate (Emergency transport only).
-Nothing Nothing after deductible
+Benefit Description You pay pay Hospice care High Option Standard Option Supportive and palliative care for a terminally ill member is covered in the home or hospice facility.
+Services include inpatient and outpatient care and family counseling; these services are provided under the direction of the Plan doctor who certifies that the patient is in the terminal stages of illness, with a life expectancy of approximately six months or less.
+Nothing 20% of Plan allowance Not covered: Independent nursing, homemaker services All charges All charges Ambulance High Option Standard Option Local professional ambulance service when medically appropriate \$250 member copayment 20% of Plan allowance

-Section 5(d) Emergency services/accidents
+Section 5(d).
+Emergency services/accidents

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$200 per person \$400 per family for the standard option.
-The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - For the High Option, the deductible is \$600 for Self Only enrollment and \$1,200 for Self and Family enrollment each calendar year.
+The Self and Family deductible can be satisfied by one or more family members.
+The deductible applies to all benefits in this Section unless we indicate a flat copayment only. - For the Standard Option, the deductible is \$1,600 for Self Only enrollment and \$3,200 for Self and Family enrollment each calendar year.
+The Self and Family deductible can be satisfied by one or more family members.
+The deductible applies to all benefits in this Section unless we indicate a flat copayment only.

+Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare.